TomasHubelbauer/node-esm-loader-repro/README.md

 would require to fully understand what's happening in the Node internals to make this work in Node 19 and not work in Node 20.

+## This Branch

+This branch tests whether removing `--test` makes any difference.
+It doesn't.

+See the `main` branch for the root of the issue.

 ## Tickets

 - Node: https://github.com/nodejs/node/issues/47880